carsv733/RLab4/README.md

 ```
 Details of the tests will then be represented as a list in ```result```.

+## Commit procedure
+In general, the commits follow the principle COMMIT TYPE - DETAILS, where COMMIT TYPE is one of the following: bug fix, update, add, remove, extract, rename, cleanup

 ## Note to TA
 Please ignore the implemented theme function and the ```flight_delay``` file - these are files not relevant
 to this software project, however, I do not want to delete them.

+As this is a small, forked project, the master branch is used throughout.